-The career change for David was chosen because he wanted to expand his skillset and get into something he loves, as he has always been interested in electronics.
-An apprenticeship was well suited for him as he has always enjoyed being hands on, working towards a qualification whilst being paid, even though he had to take a significant pay cut to be on an apprentices wage.
+The career change for David was chosen because he wanted to expand his skillset and do something he loves.
+As he has always been interested in electronics.
+An apprenticeship was well suited for him as he has always enjoyed being hands-on, working towards a qualification whilst being paid, even though he had to take a significant pay cut to be on an apprentices wage.

 We asked Danny Squibb, our Contracts Manager, about the benefits of having an older apprentice for the company, “They tend to have a larger range of skills already; physical, social and communication.
-Some come with a full driving licence which makes meeting senior engineers on jobs easier for everyone and because they are over 18 there is less restrictions to being able to work and stay away from home on contracts.”
+Some come with a full driving licence which makes meeting senior engineers on jobs easier for everyone.
+Being over 18, means there are fewer restrictions to being able to work and stay away from home on contracts.”
 Most older apprentices have already been employed before, meaning that they have a knowledge of what is expected of them in the workplace, i.e., taking care of their appearance and keeping a neat and tidy image for the company.

 David stated that his long-term goal within the apprenticeship is to achieve the best grade he can with classwork and to finally pass AM2’s.
 “I’m enjoying working for GF Electrical, so would like to become an established electrician and seeing what the future holds from there.”

 Enjoyed this article?
 Here’s a few more you might like.

 Mental Health Awareness Week 2021

 Last week was ‘Mental Health Awareness Week 2021’ and the theme for this year was ‘Nature’.
 We decided to raise awareness by seeing how many hours we spent outside doing…Read Article